 Academic Clinical Research Services – Overview

 The HRB Clinical Research Facility at UCC serves as a full service Academic Research Organization.
 It is equipped to support Academic Clinical Investigators from concept development to grant submission and from funding award, through study set-up, recruitment to study close.
-The HRB CRF-C provides:
+Criteria for the prioritization of requests to HRB CRF-C seeking support for Academic Grant

 - Academic Funding Application Support

 Each year the HRB CRF-C supports numerous funding applications to a variety of Funding Schemes (including Horizon 2020, HRB Definitive Intervention and Feasibility Awards (DIFA), HRB Investigator Led Projects Award (ILP), etc.

 The HRB CRF-C is available to support applications to such funding award schemes as resources allow.
 Our project-management trained Grant Facilitators are adept at ensuring on time grant submission and have extensive successful experience with all major academic funders including European funded multinational studies.

 (Please see Academic Funding Application Support page below for further details)